East 149th Street station

 The East 149th Street station is a local station on the IRT Pelham Line of the New York City Subway.
-It is served by the 6 train at all times and is located at the intersection of East 149th Street, Prospect Avenue, and Southern Boulevard in the Woodstock neighborhood of the Bronx.
+Located at the intersection of East 149th Street, Prospect Avenue, and Southern Boulevard in the Woodstock and Mott Haven neighborhoods of the Bronx, it is served by the 6 train at all times.
+The <6> train skips this station when it operates.

 The station opened in 1919 as part of an extension of the Pelham Line of the Interborough Rapid Transit Company and had its platforms extended in the 1960s.
 The station became fully compliant with the Americans with Disabilities Act of 1990 in 2023.

 History

 This station opened on January 7, 1919, as part of an extension of the Pelham Line from Third Avenue–138th Street to Hunts Point Avenue by the Interborough Rapid Transit Company.
 The station was built as part of the Dual Contracts.

 Both platforms were extended at the west (railroad south) end in the 1960s to accommodate the current standard length of an IRT train (514 feet).
 The extensions are noticeable as they are narrower than the rest of the platforms and the trim line is maroon with "E 149TH ST" in white sans serif font.
 The extensions result in the platforms being slightly offset.

 In 2019, the Metropolitan Transportation Authority announced that this station would become ADA-accessible as part of the agency's 2020–2024 Capital Program.
 A contract for two elevators at the station was awarded in December 2020.
 The elevators opened for use on September 15, 2023.